pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

                description="Path to a file to which report output is written.
 The file is created if it does not exist.
 If this option is not specified, the report is rendered to standard output."
     %}
     {% include custom/cli_option_row.html options="--show-suppressed"
-               description="Causes the suppressed rule violations to be added to the report."
+               description="Causes the suppressed rule violations to be added to the report if supported by the report format.
+See [PMD Report formats](pmd_userdocs_report_formats.html) for details."
     %}
     {% include custom/cli_option_row.html options="--suppress-marker"
                option_arg="marker"